duyet/adminjs-dev/docs-src/tutorials/01-example.md

-AdminBro is an __automatic admin interface__ which allows you to manage your database resources.
-It can be added to almost any nodejs framework.
-In this short tutorial I will show you how configure AdminBro to manage _User_ [mongoosejs](https://mongoosejs.com/) resource in a simple [express.js](https://expressjs.com/) app.
+AdminBro is an __automatic admin interface__, which allows you to manage your database resources.
+It can be added to almost any Node.js framework.
+In this short tutorial, I will show you how to configure AdminBro to manage _User_ [mongoosejs](https://mongoosejs.com/) resource in a simple [express.js](https://expressjs.com/) app.

 We will: